MikeRogers0/Ruby-Meetup-Calendar/README.md

-# Ruby Meetups Events Calender
+# Ruby Meetups Events Calendar

-This pulls a list of Ruby Events which are currently happening & displays them on a calender.
+This pulls a list of Ruby Events which are currently happening & displays them on a calendar.

 ## How it works